streetalchemist/SpaceKnife/readme.md

 ![Streetalchemist Logo](https://raw.githubusercontent.com/streetalchemist/SpaceKnife/master/production/streetAlchemyScreen.png)
 ![Space Knife Title Screen](https://raw.githubusercontent.com/streetalchemist/SpaceKnife/master/production/titleScreen.png)

+#####Arduboy Version Compatibility Warning
+For now this uses the Arduboy 1.2 alpha, I'll be creating another branch soon that is compatible with 1.1

 ###Version 1.0

 It's up to you, recently brought out of retirement pilot because no one else could do the job, to use the brand new black-budget space-fighter Space Knife™ to thwart the evil Space Beings of Doom.